Get insider access

 4. Best Open-Back Studio Headphones

-These premium open-back headphones have a very neutral sound profile, with an accurate mid-range response that ensures vocals and lead instruments sound clear and accurate.
-Their treble response is also very well-balanced, without being piercing or harsh.
-Like most open-back headphones, they struggle to reproduce the thump and rumble of low bass.
+These premium open-back headphones have a balanced sound profile with an accurate mid-range response that ensures vocals and lead instruments sound clear and accurate.
+Their treble response is generally flat, with a touch of extra mid-treble that adds presence to vocals.
+Like most open-back headphones, they struggle to reproduce the thump and rumble of low-bass.
 Their audio cable is detachable, and they come with one extra in the box, along with a 1/4" to 1/8" adapter.

 They also have a sturdy, high-end build and a very comfortable fit.
 Unfortunately, the pin that keeps the hinges together is prone to coming loose over time, which is annoying, and some may prefer a bit less plastic in the build at their price.
-The equally high-end HiFiMan Arya Stealth Magnet Version don't suffer from this problem and have a deeper bass extension, but their planar magnetic drivers make them bulkier and heavier.
+The equally high-end HiFiMan Arya Stealth Magnet Version don't suffer from this problem and have more low-end thump, but their planar magnetic drivers make them bulkier and heavier.
 That said, they're still worth considering for mixing.

 See our review